+Have students read Handout B: Long Essay Options for the essay question and directions.
 Clarify any questions on what the prompt is asking.

+Allow students 5 to 10 minutes to brainstorm their responses to their selected prompt.
 After brainstorming time has passed, announce that students should now begin writing their essay.
 It is suggested you time students at this point in the year so they become used to writing for a deadline.
 It is suggested that students use 35 minutes to plan and write their essay.